craigrbarnes/isoline-demo/README.md

 ## Display Places within Isoline

 Now let do something more analytical.
 We want to find all places to each within the isoline.
-The over of this process is to get all places to eat within a radius and then clip them to the isoline.
+A short overview of this process is to get all places to eat within a radius and then clip them to the isoline.
 The result will show all palces to eat within 1km of downtown Chicago.

 ```javascript